Hendy/umbraco-look/README.md

 # Umbraco Look
-Umbraco Examine Lucene indexer and searcher with support for text match highlighting and geospacial queries
+Umbraco Examine Lucene indexer and searcher with support for text match highlighting and geospacial queries.

 Distributed as a single dll _Our.Umbraco.Look.dll_